jmtritch/jmtritch.github.io/modeling/credit_card_apps/index.md

 ## Conclusions

 With an accuracy of 87.88% on the testing set, we can see that the svm model generalizes quite well.
-Surprisingly, the accuracy improved by about 3% as compared to the validation set.
+Surprisingly, the accuracy improved by about 3% over the validation set.